 According to a survey done by Rakuten Insight in 2019, 61% of the Malaysia population owns a car.
 As of 2020 April, there were 31.2 million units of cars registered, while the Malaysia population is 31.9 million.
 This means some households own more than one car.
 It is no surprise that an auto loan is one of the biggest financial obligations we can have.
 Here are 10 ways to pay off car loan faster and help you get an early settlement car loan.
+If you are in short of fund but need to get your car fix, check out our car repair instalment plan for emergency aid.

 1. Don’t Extend Your Term Just For Lower Monthly Payments